 2 No changed my employer/employment ble, as I am still unemployed since graduation → Please, go to question XXX

 Subject Reasons for the change of employer

 Indicator Career

 Adaptation No, possibly complete the items

 Indications This question also has to be answered by graduates who are not employed at the time of the survey but who had been employed before.
 In some studies this question refers to the last change.
 In the analysis this reference may to a certain extent also be achieved by analyzing this question only for graduates who have only changed their employer/employment once.

 Data analysis Standard

 Other surveys Used in some other surveys

-In order to In order to The change To live in a obtain a higher income get a better position use the qualifications acquired during my studies e happened compulsorily (I worked in a temporary job, I was sacked, etc.) certain place er desirable professional tasks Subject Mobility/Career
+In order to The change To live in a get a better position use the qualifications acquired during my studies e happened compulsorily (I worked in a temporary job, I was sacked, etc.) certain place er desirable professional tasks

 Subject Mobility/Career

 ve changed your occupation, please indicate for how many employers/in by occupations you have worked previously (without counting your post).

 Number o f previous employers

 28 How long g have you been working with the present employer?

-Number n nonths with present employer
+Number m nonths with present employer